aselshall/eds/HW/project.md

 |       | Critically evaluates AI-generated code/analysis for correctness, efficiency, and relevance.   |                  | |
 |        | Practices task stewardship: takes full responsibility for project integrity, originality, and conclusions, while acknowledging AI’s role and limitations. |         | |

-*Score: Advanced (3), Competent (2), Not Demonstrated (1)*
+*Score: Advanced (5), Competent (4), Developing (3), Limited (2) Not Demonstrated (1); For the definition of each level, please chkeck the [critical-thinking rubric](https://aselshall.github.io/eds/HW/critical-thinking)

 ##### 2. Reflective Essay (*AI Not Permitted*)
-Write a 300–500-word essay reflecting on your critical thinking process and your collaboration with AI tools.
+Individually (not as a group),  write a 300–500-word essay reflecting on your critical thinking process and your collaboration with AI tools.
 In your essay:
 1. Reflect on what resonated most with you in the self-assessment rubric.
 2. Describe one or two specific instances in your project where you applied critical thinking.
 You need to provide specific examples from your Final Report to illustrate your answer
 3. Address one question related to human–AI collaboration.
 Here are some examples